KyleDrayton/PVS_Seal_Automation_Script/README.md

 - Some steps require elevated rights (Admin).
 - Customize exclusion list in `Delete-LocalUserProfiles`.
 - Notifications rely on accessible ntfy + HomeSeer setup.
+-
+- 🔒 Notifications in this script use [ntfy](https://ntfy.sh/) as an example webhook endpoint.
+It can be self-hosted (as shown here) or swapped for a corporate-approved service such as Teams, Slack, or ServiceNow to align with enterprise security policies.

 ---